Lena Yarinkura: Career

 Yarinkura and Burruwal's career was highly impactful in the artistic scene, inventing a whole new genre of art.
 Without their contributions, its likely that these new forms of fibre arts would never had come to fruition.
-As her works grew larger in scale and intricacy, Yarinkura became increasingly inspired to utilize the various traditional stories of her people to help narrate her works.
-Yarinkura, demonstrates the ability to integrate tradition with innovation in a manner that still highlights indigenous culture.
-She has been credited with creating a remarkable oeuvre and diversity of works that reinforce her ambitious cultural and creative vision, giving her the rightfully deserved reputation as a master weaver.
+As her works grew larger in scale and intricacy, Yarinkura became increasingly inspired to utilise the various traditional stories of her people to help narrate her works.
+She is known for redefining the boundaries of fibre art; her work transforms traditional techniques like twining, weaving, and netting into powerful visual expressions of cultural identity.
+She demonstrates the ability to integrate tradition with innovation in a manner that still highlights Aboriginal culture.

-Although Diane Moon and Burruwal may have helped foster Yarinkura's artistic talent, Yarinkura states that no one specifically taught her how to use pandanus to make animals.
+Although Diane Moon and Burruwal may have helped foster Yarinkura's artistic talent, Yarinkura states that noone specifically taught her how to use pandanus to make animals.
 She teaches herself and creates new ways to create these sculptures.
-Yarinkura views her artistic inventions as being highly integrated with her country, as she often attributes most her creations to the direct connection between herself and her country.It is of great importance that she passes down these skills to her children and grandchildren because Yarinkura knows one day she will be gone and wants them to take her place.
-Yarinkura's talent as a contemporary artist is recognized by many at the highest level, as her works are often represented in almost every major Australian cultural institution and various significant private collections.
-Yarinkura's expert eyes and nimble fingers has allowed her to masterfully tap into the universal language of weaving to go on and create some of the most ingenious and pioneering works to come out of Maningrida and Australia in the last several decades.
+Yarinkura views her artistic inventions as being highly integrated with her country, as she often attributes most her creations to the direct connection between herself and her country It is of great importance that she passes down these skills to her children and grandchildren because Yarinkura knows one day she will be gone and wants them to take her place.
+Yarinkura's talent as a contemporary artist is recognised by many at the highest level, as her works are represented in almost every major Australian cultural institution and various significant private collections.

+Known for her pandanus and fibre sculptures, Yarinkura's method weaving is similar to the process used for making a dilly bag or fish trap.
+She used this same technique of twining pandanus fibres to create the figures in her 1996 sculpture Ngayang Spirit, which included two human-like forms and a woven mat.
+Yarinkura's works often start with her harvesting the natural material from the local landscape near her outstation on her mother's Country called Bolkdjam, not far from Maningrida.
+Although Yarinkura does have a beginning process to her weaving, she follows her artistic liberties, allowing for spontaneity in the art making process.

 Materials

 Yarinkura typically chooses to use natural materials which she harvests and collects from her local environment in Bolkdjam.
 She used materials such as dayarr (pandanus), rulk (grass), warlpupurrunggu (bush turkey), nganarrngh (black cockatoo), feathers, and marnarr (red ochre), garbla (yellow ochre), gamununggu (white clay), and roerroe (black ashes).
-Ochre, a natural earth pigment, is rich in iron oxides and is created by grinding rock into a powder, then mix with a fluid to combine.
-Her usage of natural pigments in her works has helped distinguish herself from other Maningrida artists.